 An umbrella policy provides liability coverage, protecting you from bodily injury and property damage liability as well as personal liability claims for actions you could be sued over.
 The coverage takes over when your other insurance policies reach their coverage limit, increasing your liability coverage by $1 million or more.

 For example, if someone falls at your house and is seriously injured, you might be held responsible.
 Your homeowners liability coverage will provide protection, but only up to a certain limit.
-An umbrella policy would secure additional liability coverage above the amout provided by your homeowners insurance.
+An umbrella policy would secure additional liability coverage above the amount provided by your homeowners insurance.

 Here are a few examples of what an umbrella policy could cover: